 Expert fangirling services since 1986.

-Anonymous asked: Do you think that Hollywood is hypocritical in its treatment of homosexuality as a topic?
+Anonymous said: Do you think that Hollywood is hypocritical in its treatment of homosexuality as a topic?
 For example, films like Brokeback Mountain, and indeed To a Stranger, are lauded as excellent, but gay actors are often forced to remain in the closet.
 Why do you think this is?

 Holmes and Watson: Money.